vispy/vispy/doc/installation.rst

 Optional dependencies
 =====================

+VisPy has various optional dependencies to support features that may not be relevant for all users.
+The below is a list of dependencies that you may want to install to use the functionality mentioned.

-VisPy uses Pillow (imported as PIL) to load example image data or as a utility to read image files.
+* **pillow**: Pillow (imported as PIL) is used to read image files.
+Some VisPy examples will use Pillow to load the image data that will then be shown by VisPy.

 Hardware requirements
 =====================